DevCycleHQ/.github/.github/SECURITY.md

 - If the vulnerability is related to one of our public GitHub repos; we ask that you follow the process to report a vulnerability on GitHub via the built-in vulnerability reporting tool [Documentation here](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability)

-- If the vulnerability is related to the DevCycle platform itself (ie. the website, API, or any other service that is not a public GitHub repo) please email us at [security@devcycle.com](mailto:security@devcycle.com).
+- We welcome reports to our [Hackerone VDP](https://hackerone.com/0f14ce17-36c7-4585-be89-b33f8b2d0f9c/embedded_submissions/new)

-- If you are unsure if the vulnerability is related to a public GitHub repo or the DevCycle platform, please email us at the address above!
+- If you are unsure if the vulnerability is related to a public GitHub repo or the DevCycle platform, please submit a report at the form above!

 ## Previous Vulnerabilities Reported
 None!
 Be the first!